-BEACHES (1988) – Official Trailer, xirstom1, http://www.youtube.com
+BEACHES (1988) – Official Trailer, xirstom1 and photos from Buena Vista Pictures

 In 1958, we are introduced to the young 11-year-old CC Bloom, who meets Hillary Witney – also 11 – crying on a beach boardwalk having lost her way back to her hotel.
 The girls are polar opposites, Hillary is a pretty, quiet, rich brunette and comes from a privileged family in San Francisco and Cecilia (C.C.) from the Bronx is a brash, hot-tempered, feisty redhead and she smokes!
 It turns out she’s got an audition for a show and she’s got a helluva voice and stage presence.

 The girls then write to each other over the years, their letters are first read by the child actors then replaced by the more familiar voices of actresses Bette Midler and Barbara Hershey.
 As they grow up.
 Hillary (Hershey) studies at Stanford and becomes a human rights lawyer.
 C.C.
 (Midler) is still a struggling actress and singer and after a number of failed auditions gets a gig in an unpopular jazz club in New York.
-Hillary arrives at the club having left her family, and moves in with C.C.
+Hillary arrives at the club having left her family and moves in with C.C.

-On the opening night of her show at the after show party is held with John and Hillary becoming closer, they sleep together.
+On the opening night of her show, the after-show party is held with John and Hillary becoming closer, and they sleep together.
 C.C is understandably upset with her friend.
 However, Hillary returns to San Francisco to look after her ailing father and meets a lawyer Michael, John asks after her and he spends more time with C.C. and they become closer.
 Hillary writes to her saying she’s married Michael and then John and C.C. get married too… with a nice wee cameo from a Garry Marshall favourite, as the Judge …

-This story is written beautifully and it was lovely to meet the characters as children, and you could easily see their character traits developing as they grow into in their adult counterparts.
+This story is written beautifully and it was lovely to meet the characters as children, and you could easily see their character traits developing as they grow into their adult counterparts.
 Using a spoken commentary with the girl’s letters over a montage was an effective, original and beautiful way of passing time as the characters grew up.

 As the rest of the film progressed, after the girls got married it was lovely to see Hillary and C.C.’s relationship’s ups and downs.
-It all turned a bit like a less comedic more tragic episode of The Golden Girls (1985-92) crossed with a prime time soap – but less montages – as the characters got niggly with each other and fell out and became friends again and shared a number of happy moments before the final bombshell.
+It all turned a bit like a less comedic more tragic episode of The Golden Girls (1985-92) crossed with a prime time soap – but fewer montages – as the characters got niggly with each other and fell out and became friends again and shared a number of happy moments before the final bombshell.